freerange/site/soups/weeknotes/week-138.snip.markdown

 ### The Office

-For the past few weeks we've taken break from that work to make progress with our new office.
+For the past few weeks we've taken a break from that work to make progress with our new office.

 After walking across most of London - twice - we found a good space just around the corner on [Worship Street][].
 Chris and I met with our solicitors to go over the lease and generally learn more about what we're getting ourselves into.
 We're hoping to move in within the next few weeks.